jwermuth/basecamp-jenkins/README.md

     ./gradlew eclipse

-and import the newly created project into eclipse
+and import the newly created project into eclipse.

 ## Using ssh